Chinmaykd21/TodoApp/README.md

 ### Description

 This app is created to learn about creating a server using Golang.
-The technologies used are Go Fiber, SWR, TypeScript, Mantine (Core & Hooks), vite.
+The technologies used are Go Fiber, SWR, TypeScript, Mantine (Core & Hooks), vite, MongoDB.
+This app supports basic CRUD operations.
+Currently, `CR` of `CRUD` has been implemented.

 ### Getting Started